-DEPARTMENT 11 - 4-H Swine Special Rules and Regulations:
+DEPARTMENT 11 - 4-H Swine

-- 1. The following rules apply to all exhibitors in the Market Swine, Breeding Swine, and Swine Showmanship Sections. - 2.
-All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations - 3.
-Market Hogs farrowed after December 1, of the year prior to Fair - 4.
-Late cut barrows are not eligible to show. - 5.
-All ear notches must be completely healed. - 6.
+The following rules apply to all exhibitors in the Market Swine, Breeding Swine, and Swine Showmanship Sections.

+- 1. All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations - 2.
+Market Hogs must be farrowed after December 1, of the year prior to Fair - 3.
+Late cut barrows are not eligible to show. - 4.
+All ear notches must be completely healed. - 5.
 Breeding swine entries will be classified according to age as follows: Junior Spring-Farrowed After January of current year Senior-Farrowed between Aug.
 1 & Dec.
-31 of last years litter.
+31 of last year's litter.